Seshadri constants and Grassmann bundles over curves: Introduction

-Let $X$ be a smooth complex projective variety of dimension $n$.
-For any ample line bundle $L$ on $X$, it is proved in \cite{EKL} that $\varepsilon(L,1) \,\ge\, \frac{1}{n}$.
-This partially generalizes the above mentioned result of Ein and Lazarsfeld for $n\,=\,2$.
+Let $M$ be a smooth complex projective variety of dimension $n$.
+For any ample line bundle $L$ on $M$, it is proved in \cite{EKL} that $\varepsilon(L,1) \,\ge\, \frac{1}{n}$.
+This partially generalizes the earlier mentioned result of Ein and Lazarsfeld for $n\,=\,2$.
 Some improvements for this are known for specific classes of varieties.
-For example, if $X$ is Fano of dimension $n \, \ge \, 3$ and its anti-canonical divisor is globally generated, then $\varepsilon(L) \, \ge \, \frac{1}{n-2}$, except when $X$ is a del Pezzo three-fold of degree 1 (see \cite{Le}).
-When $X$ is a toric variety and more generally when $X$ has toric degenerations, Ito, \cite{It2}, has bounds on $\varepsilon(L,1)$ for an ample line bundle $L$ on $X$.
-When $X$ is arbitrary, there are bounds on $\varepsilon(L,1)$ in terms of Seshadri constants on the toric variety associated to the Newton--Okounkov body of $L$ \cite{It1}.
-If $X$ is an abelian variety, we have $\varepsilon(L,x) \,=\,\varepsilon(L) \,=\, \varepsilon(L,1)$ for all $x \,\in\, X$, because a translation does not change Seshadri constants.
-The case of abelian varieties has been studied extensively; for example, \cite{Na, La1, Ba, Deb}.
+For example, if $M$ is a threefold, Cascini and Nakamaye in \cite{CN} obtained the bound $\varepsilon(L,1) \,>\, \frac{1}{2}$.
+If $M$ is a Fano variety of dimension $n \, \ge \, 3$ and its anti-canonical divisor is globally generated, then $\varepsilon(L) \, \ge \, \frac{1}{n-2}$, except when $M$ is a del Pezzo three-fold of degree 1 (see \cite{Le}).
+When $M$ is a toric variety and more generally when $M$ has toric degenerations, Ito, \cite{It2}, has bounds on $\varepsilon(L,1)$ for an ample line bundle $L$ on $M$.
+When $M$ is arbitrary, there are bounds on $\varepsilon(L,1)$ in terms of Seshadri constants on the toric variety associated to the Newton--Okounkov body of $L$ \cite{It1}.
+If $M$ is an abelian variety, we have $\varepsilon(L,x) \,=\,\varepsilon(L) \,=\, \varepsilon(L,1)$ for all $x \,\in\, M$, because a translation does not change Seshadri constants.
+The case of abelian varieties has been studied extensively; see, for example, \cite{Na, La1, Ba, Deb}.

 Seshadri constants on ruled surfaces have been looked at by many authors (see \cite{F,HM,S}).
-Since ruled surfaces are projective bundles associated to rank two vector bundles over smooth curves, it is natural to ask if similar results can be proved for projective bundles of higher rank vector bundles on smooth curves.
+Since ruled surfaces are projective bundles associated to rank two vector bundles over smooth projective curves, it is natural to ask if similar results can be proved for projective bundles of higher rank vector bundles on smooth curves.
 Our aim here is to study Seshadri constants for line bundles on certain Grassmann bundles over smooth complex projective curves.

 Let $X$ be a smooth complex projective curve, and let $E$ be a vector bundle over $X$ of rank $n$.
 For a fixed integer $1\, \leq\, r\, <\, n$, let $\gr$ denote the Grassmann bundle over $X$ parametrizing all $r$-dimensional quotients of fibers of $E$.
 We study Seshadri constants of ample line bundles on $\gr$ for a suitably chosen $r$.
 Some numerical assumptions on the Harder-Narasimhan filtration of $E$ are imposed to obtain the results on Seshadri constants.